abstract data hero image

 Historically we see that both taxable and municipal bond-focused funds have made up the majority of the CEF market in terms of the number of funds (Chart 3), with some of the largest issuers including BlackRock, Nuveen, Franklin Templeton, and Eaton Vance.
 We also note a sizeable number of specialty equity funds, which include funds that focus on commodities, natural resources, preferred shares, and option-based strategies.

-Similar to other sources, we note the reduction in the total number of CEFs is due to more funds delisting (through liquidations and mergers) than new funds launching.
-Over the past 3 years, only six CEFs have come to market (Chart 4), while 72 have delisted or merged.
+Similar to other sources, we note that the number of delistings (through liquiditations and mergers) has been greater than the number of new launches, resulting in an overall reduction in the total number of CEFs through time.
+In fact, over the past 3 years, only six CEFs have come to market (Chart 4), while 72 have delisted or merged.
 As deletions have outpaced additions, the CEF universe has contracted by a cumulative 248 funds over the past 13 years.

 Chart 4: CEF Additions & Deletions